The Red Shoes: A Hans Christian Andersen Fairy Tale

 • Is The Red Shoes a fairy tale?

 Yes.
-It is a fairy tale because it uses magical consequences and a moral lesson.
-It is also a literary fairy tale, meaning a known author wrote it rather than it being an anonymous folk tale.
+It is a fairy tale with magical elements and a moral lesson.
+More specifically, it is a literary fairy tale because it was written by a known author.

 • Is The Red Shoes story in English?

-Hans Christian Andersen wrote the story in Danish, but it has many English translations and retellings.
-This page is an English retelling written for children ages 6–12.
+No. Hans Christian Andersen wrote the story in Danish.
+This page is an English retelling for children.